Code0Em/webdev-professional-page/README.md

 Credit given to edX (2023) for providing the starter code, as well as for code adapted for the headers displayed over the project images in “Work” (credit also cited in code comments).

+Credit given to CSS-Tricks (2014), whose article helped to solve an issue with unintended body overflow (credit also cited in code comments).

 Credit given to Excalidraw (2023), which was used to create the wireframes for the build.
 Credit also given to the avatar-maker tool, which was used to create the avatar displayed in “About Me”.
 Other credits have been cited above, and all references listed below.

 ## License